Scammers Don’t Affect the Prepared

 If a message is urging you to take immediate action without taking the time to think about things, chances are it’s from a scammer.
 They might be in a rush to convince you to pay a bill, update financial information, confirm order information, reset a password, and so on.
 If something is so important that it needs immediate attention, and they are sending you an email, chances are you should be at least a little skeptical of it.

 If any of the three conditions outlined above are met, you might be looking at a scammer.
 If you find yourself in a difficult situation and you need a second opinion, we are more than happy to assist with that.
-To learn more, reach out to SRS Networks at 831-758-3636.
+To learn more, reach out to COMPANYNAME at PHONENUMBER.